ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 <img src='/img/0162-nyc-taxi-schema.png' width = '100%'>

 I'm satisfied its more analysis-ready than some of the alternative loads of this data I've seen out there.
 For example, I have all the codes built in to the database; no need to look up elsewhere that payment type 1 is cash, 2 is credit, etc. Plus my loading process standardises the different versions of vendor coding that are used - sometimes "1" and "2", sometimes "CMT", "VTS" and "DDS" (which seemed to disappear early in the series and isn't listed in the data dictionary).
 To give an idea of what this means in terms of code development, here is one step in the overall process.
-This chunk of code takes data from a staging table - `dbo.tripdata_0914`, with the raw data from the first six years when the column sequencing (but not names or coding) was consistent - and loads it into the evental target table `tripdata` in the `yellow` schema:
+This chunk of SQL code takes data from a staging table - `dbo.tripdata_0914`, with the raw data from the first six years when the column sequencing (but not names or coding) was consistent - and loads it into the evental target table `tripdata` in the `yellow` schema:

 {% highlight sql lineanchors %}
 -- First six years, with no surcharge data: